DanielLeppert/Leppert-et-al-2021-Replication-Code-Data/README.md

 We use county-level survey corn yield data from the U.S. Department of Agriculture NASS QuickStats database available here: https://quickstats.nass.usda.gov/.
 Alternatively, we provide the complete data file.

-To reconstruct our interpolated (IDW, OK, RK) and nearest-neighbor (NN) indices, follow the steps below:
-   0. Download GHCN-Daily data into working directory, and co17_d00.shp from this repository into your RStudio workspace.
-   Alternatively we also provide a csv file of station data: stations.csv
+To reconstruct our interpolated (IDW, OK, RK) and nearest-neighbor (NN) indices, follow the steps below: Download GHCN-Daily data into working directory, and co17_d00.shp from this repository into your RStudio workspace.
+Alternatively we also provide a file with pre-processed station data: stations_data.RData.
    1. Run indices_code.R as instructed which produces the four CDD indices data files.
-   2. Run detrending_code.R to produce yield_detrended.csv data file
-   3. Run contract_code to calculate results presented in the paper.
+   2. Run contract_code to calculate results presented in the paper.
+   3. Load results and run EU_RP_diffs.R to calculate relative changes in risk premiums between insurance contracts

 To reconstruct the indices using different station sample sizes, change the sample within the indices_code.R script before running.

-To compute relative risk premium (RP) changes, follow the steps below:
-   0. Load results.RData
-   1. Run relative_change_RP_code.R

-To plot: Consult plots.R
+To replicate plots from the paper: Consult plots.R upon replicating data